-Located on the underside of the projector are four adjustable feet.
-Raise or lower these feet when positioning the projector to ensure it is level on all sides so the displayed image will appear rectangular without any keystone.

-Refer to 2.3.3 Adjusting Projector Height/Tilt for instructions on how to adjust the feet.
+Located on the underside of the projector are two adjustable feet.
+Raise or lower these feet when positioning the projector to ensure it is level on all sides so the displayed image appear rectangular without any keystone.
+Refer to 2.2.5 for instructions on how to adjust the feet of the projector.